TheFlameFlash/AnimeFLlist/README.txt

 This file contains the reasons why cards are added or removed from the list

 IMPORTANT:
-Due to how alias works in Ygopro, anime cards that has an OCG counterpart have to be banned/limited via OCG ID.
+Due to how alias works in Ygopro, anime cards that have an OCG counterpart have to be banned/limited via OCG ID.
 This leads to many problems, but, unfortunately, it's what we have for now.